MingyuYang-Yale/BENG469/Assignment1/README.md

 ## Log on to the Clusters

 Yale's clusters can only be accessed on the Yale network.
-Therefore, in order to access a cluster from off campus, you will need to first connect to Yale's VPN (https://software.yale.edu/software/cisco-vpn-anyconnect).
+For **off campus** access, you will need to first connect to Yale's **VPN**(https://software.yale.edu/software/cisco-vpn-anyconnect).

-* You must be on the campus network to access the clusters.
-For **off-campus** access you need to use the Yale **VPN**.

 * Use SSH with SSH key pairs to log in to the clusters.